Skip to Main Content

 Save or organize what I've found

 When you have a research project, you need to set up a system for keeping track of the sources you find and other information you collect during your research.
 Otherwise, you may find yourself scrambling at the deadline trying to remember where a quote you used came from.
-A system can be as easy as opening a Word document or Google Doc then copying and pasting citation information and taking notes on your research.
+A system can be as easy as opening a Word document or Google Doc, copying and pasting citation information, and taking notes on your research.

 There are several citation management tools available:

-• Mendeley: a free reference manager and academic social network.
+• Mendeley is a free reference manager and academic social network.

 Note: Many library databases also allow you to gather sources in a folder that is accessible while searching in that database.
 EBSCO and Proquest databases, for example, have this function.
 However, keep in mind that you will probably still need a way to organize your sources when no longer accessing the given database.